-When you're editing a tile the monitoring tab, at the top of the screen, lets you switch on and configure monitoring.
+When you're editing a tile the Monitoring tab, on the right of the screen, lets you switch on and configure monitoring.
 Monitoring can be based on a state (for objects that come with a state property), a threshold (like "if there are more then 10 new tickets in the last 24 hours switch the status to red"), or a monitor condition script.

 |state||This will use a state field from the tile to determine the monitoring status.|

 This allows you to configure monitoring for yourself based on threshold levels you determine, for example, over 5 show as Error.

 |script||Use your own custom script to determine the monitoring status.
 See Scripts.|